Composing in the Wilderness:

 To Register: Register through the Fairbanks Summer Arts Festival website.

-Now in its third year, the 2014 Composing in the Wilderness field course will take you to two spectacular regions of Northern Alaska: Denali National Park and Preserve and the Yukon-Charley Rivers National Preserve.
+Now in its fourth year, the 2015 Composing in the Wilderness field course will take you to two spectacular regions of Northern Alaska: Denali National Park and Preserve and the Yukon-Charley Rivers National Preserve.